 More Bowl Recipes

 The bowls don’t stop there!
 For all the bowl lovers out there (you know who you are) I wanted to share my other favorite bowl recipes!
 These all have specific recipes but you can 100% make them your own.
-Customize with your favorite vegetables or sauce and as always, have fun in the kitchen!
+Customize with your favorite vegetables or sauce to taste and as always, have fun in the kitchen!

 - The Ultimate Buddha Bowl